magicmax117/Control-of-Dynamic-Parkour-Motions-for-a-Hopping-Leg-on-a-Broomstick/README.md

 # Control of Dynamic Parkour Motions for a Hopping Leg on a Broomstick

 This repositoy serves as an appendix to my Masterthesis.
+It serves not as an active repository for future development.
-It provides video footage of the final experiments and the developed software.
+Provided is video footage of the final experiments and the developed software.
 Since the code is dependent on DFKI intern packages, a public installation guide is not reasonable.
-As soon as those packages are open sourced, this repository will be updated with a detailed installation guide.

-If you are the new maintainer of the project, please check the [introduction to the project](https://git.hb.dfki.de/underactuated-robotics/hopping_leg/-/blob/master/docs/introduction/INTRODUCTION.md)

 ### STRUCTURE

 This repository consists of three main folders.

-- `videos`

-  Video footage of the experiments discussed in the thesis

 - `model`